Life goals are a purpose or main objective – the reason you do all that day-to-day stuff.

-A life goal is a main purpose or objective – the reason you do all that day-to-day stuff.
-Turning life goals into SMART goals or SMART objectives is like building a compass that gives focus, direction, and makes decision making easier.
-SMART goals turn life goals into crystal clear pictures that keep you on the right track and provide purpose and meaning, and a sense of fulfillment.
+SMART goals turn life goals into crystal clear pictures that keep you on the right track and provide purpose, meaning, and a sense of fulfillment.

-If someone woke you up at 3 o’clock in the morning, out of a deep sleep, and asked: What is the one thing, the biggest thing, you want to accomplish in life?
+If someone woke you up at 3 a.m., out of a deep sleep, and asked: What is the one thing, the biggest thing, you want to accomplish in life?
 What would you say?
-What would be the first thing that comes to mind – your automatic response?
-That’s your primary life goal.
+What would be the first thing that comes to mind – your automatic response? … That’s your primary life goal.

 Examples of Life Goals

-- Get an IFR pilot certification and buy a plane to fly all over the country for business
+- Get an IFR pilot certification and buy a jet to fly all over the country for business.

-- Earn a master and doctoral degree in my chosen field of study
+- Earn a master’s and doctoral degree in my chosen field of study

 - Build a successful business from scratch